-Museums are some of the most admired and highly regarded destinations in cities around the world, using leading technologies and showcasing some of the most valuable items in the world.
+Museums are some of the most admired and highly regarded destinations in cities around the world, often using leading technologies to showcase some of the most valuable objects ever created.
 While they often attract visitors from far and wide, museums frequently have difficulty converting those visitors into members and donors that provide regular streams of revenue.
 Too many museums lack knowledge of their patrons, cannot consolidate and share information, and find it challenging to coordinate processes across teams.
 As a result, efforts to achieve KPIs around membership sales and donation growth are uncoordinated.

 To develop strategies that will enable you to capitalize on the visitors you attract to your exhibits, you need to understand your patrons’ journey from awareness all the way through to donation and loyalty.
 Mapping your customer journey will provide this understanding and help you achieve your goals.
 Here are some of the results you can achieve, and why museums need customer journey mapping.Read More